Irshadkkt/resnet-transfer-learning-classifier/README.md

 # Fine-Tuned CNN for Multi-Class Image Classification Under Real-World Constraints

-A transfer-learning-based image classifier built and trained from scratch (PyTorch), tackling variable-resolution images across 8 classes with a small training set — achieving **[XX.X]% accuracy on a held-out, secret test set** (evaluated independently, not on the public leaderboard).
+A transfer-learning-based image classifier built and trained from scratch (PyTorch), tackling variable-resolution images across 8 classes with a small training set — achieving **90.62% accuracy on a held-out, secret test set** (evaluated independently, not on the public leaderboard).

 > This project originated as a graduate coursework challenge (Deep Learning, University of Siegen)